unik-name/docs.unikname.network/docs/uns-network-player/creating-unikname-organization.md

 ```

 :::warning
 **You have to copy and save preciously these informations!
-If you lost these informations, you'll also lost access to your cryptoaccount and your @unikname.**
+If you lose these informations, you'll also lose access to your cryptoaccount and your @unikname.**
 :::

 ## Using a COUPON to create the organization @unikname